trieb-work/strapi-neon-tech-db-branches/README.md

 # Strapi plugin strapi-neon-tech-db-branches
+This plugin integrates neon.tech with Strapi.
+It does the following:
+- automatically inject the postgres connection string (host, port, username, password) using your current git branch or environment variables
-This Plugin does create a neon.tech DB branch for your active git branch on strapi startup.
+- create a new neon database branch for your current working git branch
-If you switch the git branch it will make sure to use or create the new branch in neon.tech as well.

-The parent branch will always be the main branch.
+The neon parent branch will always be the main branch.
 Therefore this plugin follows the develop-preview-ship principle.

 ## This plugin can be configured via Environment variables or via plugins.js config: